f2calv/gha-dotnet-nuget/README.md

 ## Outputs

 - configuration, final build configuration that was used in the build, i.e. `Debug` or `Release`
   Note: Why?
-When passing in BuildConfiguration via a `workflow_dispatch` there is the potential for the inbound parameter to be an empty string.
+When passing in configuration via a `workflow_dispatch` there is the potential for the inbound parameter to be an empty string so we set a value and output it.